riazXrazor/udemy-dl/README.md

 # NodeJS version udemy-dl
-Nodejs script to download a udemy.com course (videos only), for personal offline use, based on https://github.com/nishad/udemy-dl.
+Nodejs script to download a udemy.com course (videos only), for personal offline use.

 ### Installation
 ```